Swan-Ganz - right heart catheterization

 - Abnormal pressures in the heart arteries

 - Heart failure

 - Leaky heart valves

-It may also be done to monitor for complications of heart attack and to see how well certain heart medications are working.
+It may also be done to monitor for complications of heart attack and to see how well certain heart medicines are working.

 Swan-Ganz catheterization can also be used to detect abnormal blood flow between two areas of the heart that are not normally connected.

 Conditions that can also be diagnosed or evaluated with Swan-Ganz catheterization include:

 - Cardiac index is 2.8 to 4.2 liters per minute per square meter (of body surface area)

 - Pulmonary artery systolic pressure is 17 to 32 millimeters of mercury (mm Hg)